 The use of simile, metaphor mythic allusions or other literary devices that conjure up mental images as they are read and pondered.
 These images support the point the author is trying to make.
 The 1st Psalm is full of such images (e.g. sitting in the seat of mockers v.1; like a tree planted by the waters v.
 3; like the chaff v.4).

 Parallelism and imagery are standard features of Hebrew poetry.
 Meter and rhyme, while important in Western poetry, are not characteristic of Hebrew poetry.
+Though they appear from time to time.

 Inclusion (a.k.a. inclusio)